Appdynamics/demomonkey/USAGE.md

 Outside of namespaces you can always use the following commands:

-- **!replace(word, locationFilter)** = replacement: Replace the given word with the replacement if the locationFilter matches
+- **!replace(word, locationFilter, cssFilter, attribute)** = replacement: Replace the given word with the replacement if the locationFilter and the cssFilter matches.
+By setting the attribute, instead of the text itself an attribute of the parent DOM element is replaced (e.g. `src`)
+- **!replaceAttribute(word, attribute, locationFilter, cssFilter)** = replacement: An alias for the replace command, that takes the attribute as second parameter.
+Use this if locationFilter and cssFilter are not required.
 - **!/search/modifier = replacement**: Provide a regular expression to run your replacements.
 - **!protect(word)**: Make sure that the given word is not affected by any replacement.
 - **!style(word, property) = replacement**: Change the css property of a node containing word